As Super Bowl LVIII looms, the spotlight (bullseye?) is back on Tony Romo

 — Awful Announcing (@awfulannouncing) January 30, 2023

 The drumbeat about Romo’s drop-off became so loud that people started wondering if CBS would come to regret the massive deal they’d given him.
-Then came news that CBS executives had attempted an “intervention” with him, which CBS Sports chair Sean McManus initially called a “mischaracterization” but later admitted that he had “emphasized…some ways I thought [Romo] could be better”).
+Then came news that CBS executives had attempted an “intervention” with Romo.
+CBS Sports chair Sean McManus initially called it a “mischaracterization” but later admitted that he had “emphasized…some ways I thought [Romo] could be better”).

-Initially, Romo tried to take the criticism in stride while Nantz claimed there was some kind of “agenda” against him.
-Eventually, Romo joined him in the agenda camp.
+Initially, Romo tried to take the criticism in stride while Nantz claimed there was some kind of “agenda” at work.
+Eventually, Romo joined him in the “agenda” camp.

 While the offseason allowed things to cool down, Romo entered the 2023-2024 NFL season with something to prove.
-However, criticism against him died down early on in the season.
-Some said that social media had gotten its pound of flesh and was done with him.
-Others offered up that critics had turned their bullseye on Al Michaels instead.
-There’s also a case to be made that Romo just wasn’t in much of a national spotlight for much of the NFL season.
+Signaling a return to form, criticism died down early on in the season.
+Some said that social media had gotten its pound of flesh and was done with Romo.
+Others presumed that critics had turned their bullseye on Al Michaels instead.
+There’s also a case to be made that Romo just wasn’t in the national spotlight for much of the NFL season.

 While Nantz and Romo remain CBS’s No. 1 team, they didn’t exactly have the sexiest selection of games this year.
-They were stuck on Jets duty early on as the franchise tried to make Zach Wilson happen.
+They were stuck on Jets duty early on as that team tried to make Zach Wilson happen.
 They called a few Patriots games, which wasn’t the draw it used to be.
 They did a couple of Lions and Ravens games, but neither team was truly in the national limelight at that point.
-It wasn’t really until Week 13 (Bills-Eagles) and Week 14 (Bills-Chiefs) when Nantz and Romo were regularly speaking to the nation, so to speak.
+It wasn’t really until Week 13 (Bills-Eagles) and Week 14 (Bills-Chiefs) when Nantz and Romo were regularly speaking to the nation.

 "This may be a pick!" – Jim Nantz